williamlamjy/mTracker/docs/UserGuide.md

-# MTracker User Guide
+# mTracker User Guide

 ## Introduction

 mTracker is a **command-line based trading journal interface** that **allows investors and traders to store and view important trading related information** on their shortlisted financial instruments for **reference and decision-making**.
-It **summarises key details** into an **easy-to-read format and provides convenient lookups for trade setups** for busy individuals.
+It **summarises key financial details** into an **easy-to-read format and provides convenient lookups for trade setups** for busy individuals.
+The instruments currently supported by the product are Stocks, ETFs, Forex, and Cryptocurrencies.

+This user guide explains the key features of mTracker and includes examples of their usages.
+The contents table below includes clickable hyperlinks for you to navigate directly to a section of your preference.

+The Quick Start section provides you with the instructions to download the product, and the necessary software specifications needed so that you can start using mTracker on the go!
+The FAQ section towards the end of this guide answers possible queries that you may have of this product, and the final Command Summary section gives a brief overview of the different types of command-line commands mTracker intakes to execute the various functionalities.

 * [Quick Start](#quick-start)
 * [Features](#features)